Explore our history: St. Joseph Lighthouse tours | Southwestern Michigan Tourist Council

 1906 - Construction on our current steel lighthouses begins on the North Pier, with a much larger Inner Light that could also house the fog signal.

-1924 - The lighthouse on the bluff in town was decommissioned due to the automation and satellite navigation that replaced a need for lighthouse keepers and lighthouses.
+1924 - The lighthouse on the bluff in town was decommissioned due to the automation and satellite navigation that replaced the need for lighthouse keepers and lighthouses.

 1955 - The decommissioned lighthouse is demolished to make way for the parking lot now on its site.
-The demolition was met with outcry from local citizens and former lighthouse keepers alike who envisioned a museum dedicated to the Twin Cities’ (St. Joseph and Benton Harbor) maritime heritage.
+The demolition was met with outcry from local citizens and former lighthouse keepers who envisioned a museum dedicated to the maritime heritage of the Twin Cities (St. Joseph and Benton Harbor).

-Present day - The Heritage Museum & Cultural Center is proud to bring their vision to life, albeit at a different lighthouse.
-Thanks to the Lighthouse Forever Fund and recent restoration, the North Pier Inner Light is now open to the public for tours.
-These tours are staffed by knowledgeable guides who are excited to share with you how the lighthouses fostered the Twin Cities’ development.
+Present day - Thanks to the Lighthouse Forever Fund and recent restoration, the North Pier Inner Light is now open to the public for tours.
+These tours are staffed by knowledgeable guides who are excited to share with you how the lighthouses helped guide the Twin Cities’ development.

 Lighthouse at sunset.